Leroy Highbaugh Sr. Research Chair and Professor of Law

 J.D., Columbia School of Law

 Ciara Torres-Spelliscy is a professor, teaching courses in Election Law, Corporate Governance, Business Entities, and Constitutional Law.
 Prior to joining Stetson's faculty, Professor Torres-Spelliscy was counsel in the Democracy Program of the Brennan Center for Justice at NYU School of Law where she provided guidance on the issues of money in politics and the judiciary to state and federal lawmakers.
 She was an associate at Arnold & Porter LLP and a staffer for Senator Richard Durbin.

 Professor Torres-Spelliscy has testified before Congress, and state and local legislative bodies as an expert on campaign finance reform.
 She has also helped draft legislation and Supreme Court briefs.
 She is the editor of the 2010 edition of the Brennan Center's campaign finance treatise, "Writing Reform: A Guide to Drafting State and Local Campaign Finance Laws."

 In 2014, Stetson University College of Law awarded Professor Torres-Spelliscy the Dickerson-Brown award for Excellence in Faculty Scholarship.
 In 2013, Professor Torres-Spelliscy was named as a member of the Lawyers of Color's "50 Under 50" list of minority law professors making an impact in legal education.
 In 2012, Professor Torres-Spelliscy was named as a Top Wonk by the website TopWonks.org.
 She was awarded tenure in 2016.
-In 2017, she was elected to be Chair of the AALS Section on Election Law for a term that starts in 2018.
+In 2017, she was elected to be Chair of the AALS Section on Election Law for a term that started in 2018.